Sausage Trivia Quiz Questions and Answers

 In the United Kingdom and other countries with English cuisine traditions, many sausages contain a significant proportion of what?

-A: Bread and starch-based fillers, which may comprise 30% of ingredients.
+and starch-based fillers, which may comprise 30% of ingredients.

 The filler in many sausages helps them to what?